 It is also possible to use LaSLAT to localize and track sensors and targets using audible ranging.
-We conducted our experiments using the eXtreme Scaling Motes [21].
+We conducted our experiments using the eXtreme Scaling Motes [21] which are packaged Mica2 motes with enhanced audio and PIR sensors.

-The mobile periodically emits a short radio message immediately followed by a loud audible chirp.
-The difference in time of reception allows sensor nodes to estimate their distance to the mobile.
-The algorithm for localizing chirps in time operates in the frequency domain to improve accuracy, and was devised by MITRE.
+The mobile periodically emits a short radio message followed by a loud audible chirp.
+The difference in time of reception allows sensor nodes to estimate their distance from the mobile.
 This system is less precise than the Cricket's ultrasound ranging system, but is substantially cheaper, since it depends only on a piezo speaker on the mobile and inexpensive microphones on the passive sensors.

-In this experimental setup, 42 motes were arranged in a $6 \ge 7$ grid at 4.6 m spacing yielding a 27 m ≥ 32 m area.
-The motes were placed on 10 cm ≥ 10 cm ≥ 10 cm wooden blocks placed on a field of roughly 15 cm-tall grass.
+In this experimental setup, 42 motes were arranged in a 6 x 7 grid at 4.6 m spacing yielding a 27 m x 32 m area.
+The motes were placed on 10 cm x 10 cm x 10 cm wooden blocks placed on a field of roughly 15 cm-tall grass.
 Ground truth was obtained using a tape measure.
 The beacon was carried by a person, and emitted a ranging event every three seconds.